dinde451/jarr.d1/Jarulfs_Guide.md

 is big enough, your character will go through a hit recovery animation;
 you are stunned, during which you can’t do anything.
-If you get hit again before you manage to hit back or move this repeats and you are stun locked and can’t react away (for information about entering a new location, see chapter 6.1.9).
+If you get hit again before you manage to hit back or move this repeats and you are stun locked and can’t react (for information about entering a new location, see chapter 6.1.9).
 The hit recovery is initiated if the following conditions are met: